FC Santa Claus: Formation (1992–2012)

 The club was formed in 1992, under the name FC Santa Claus Rovaniemi, following the merger of the Rovaniemen Reipas (RoRe) and Rovaniemen Lappi (RoLa) football clubs.
 RoRe was the more successful of the two founder clubs, playing 12 seasons in the Kakkonen, the third tier of the Finnish football system in the periods of 1978–81, 1984–89, and 1991–92, while RoLa played three seasons at this level in 1987–88 and 1992.
 The merger consolidated FC Santa Claus as a Kakkonen club, since both founding clubs were in that division.

 The club's first crest had a picture of Santa waving while controlling a football, but it was later changed to one of him sitting at a writing desk checking his naughty and nice lists.

 They played their first official match in 1993.
 In their first season, the club finished in 3rd place in the third tier.
 The following season, in 1994, they won the Midnattsolscupen (Midnight Sun Cup), an invitational tournament held in Sweden.
 In 1997, they faced English Premier League club Crystal Palace in a friendly, losing 5–0, with 5000 spectators showing up to the match.
-They have also played against West Ham United.
+They have also played against Nottingham Forest and West Ham United.

 After eight seasons in the third tier, they were relegated to the fourth tier Kolmonen, at the end of the 2000 season.
 They won their Kolmonen division in their first season, but failed to win promotion back to the third tier.
 They gained promotion back to the Kakkonen after winning their Kolmonen division, and qualifying through the promotion playoffs group, in 2008.

 In 2010, they nearly won promotion to the second-tier Ykkönen, after winning their division, however, they lost the promotion playoff match to HIFK.